Clifton's Cafeteria: Pacific Seas

-Last branch: Clifton's Brookdale
+Brookdale

-With a motto of "Dine Free Unless Delighted", Clifton's second Golden Rule was opened in 1935 when Clifford Clinton purchased the lease of the former Boos Brothers Cafeteria at 648 S Broadway in Los Angeles.
+With a motto of "Dine Free Unless Delighted", Clifton's second Golden Rule was opened in 1935 when Clifford Clinton purchased the lease of the former Boos Bros.
+Cafeteria at 648 S Broadway in Los Angeles.

 Having himself spent time as a youth the Santa Cruz Mountains not far from the Brookdale Lodge, he chose to redecorate the facility in 1939 to pattern it after the lodge.
 Working with rock sculptor Francois Scotti, Clifford created a 20-foot waterfall "cascading into a quiet stream" which then "meandered" through the dining room, past faux redwood trees used to conceal the room's steel columns.
 Renowned Los Angeles muralist, Einar C. Petersen, created a life size forest on canvas to cover one wall, and a small chapel was set among the crags to fulfill Clifford's desire to feed the soul as well as the body of depression-weary Angelinos.
 After refurbishment, he renamed the location "Clifton's Brookdale".
 The interior included a stuffed moose head, animated raccoons, and a fishing bear.

+In 1979, when the Broadway Theater and Commercial District was added to the National Register of Historic Places, Clifton's Cafeteria listed as a non-contributing property in the district.

 The restaurant was described as one of the last vestiges of Old Broadway in downtown Los Angeles, with an interior that looks like a "slightly down-at-the-heels Disney version of a twilight forest".
 In June 2006, co-owner Robert Clinton took final steps to purchase the Broadway building they had been leasing for 71 years.
 With over 600 seats on three floors, and known as "Clifton's Cafeteria", it was noted as the oldest cafeteria in Los Angeles and the largest public cafeteria in the world in 2009.
 The third floor included a party room, a banquet room, and many pictures of Clifford and Nelda Clinton.
 There was a secret room on an upper floor.
 There was also another set of restrooms down the stairs in the bottom basement.
 The restaurant's busiest period was in the 1940s, with as many as 10,000 customers forming lines down Broadway, but by 2009 Clifton's regularly serves 1,800 to 2,000 daily.